 Now, if someone clicks on the link in the spam email, message or Tweet; the user appears to be going on http://example.com, but the site would display information and content from the IP address.

-Ordinary users might not understand this difference in logical order and display order, and may fall into the trap.
+Ordinary users might not understand this difference in a logical order and display order and may fall into the trap.
 This can lead to identity theft and much more since the attacker has controlled the only reliable security indicator.

 Has it Been Fixed?